Irfan Solanki: GSVM Medical College assault and strike

-The magnitude of the violence caused widespread anger in the medical community, and thousands of doctors across the state decided to strike, protesting the "high-handedness" of the government.
+The violence caused widespread anger in the medical community, and thousands of doctors across the state decided to strike, protesting the "high handedness" of the government.
 Medical colleges remained closed in Agra, Lucknow, Aligarh and other cities.
-Protests were held in AIIMS, Delhi and other parts of India.
+Protests were held in AIIMS Delhi and other parts of India.
 The matter was unresolved for four days, during which several dozen patients died.
 Intensifying the crisis, three hundred medical faculty resigned from their posts, seeking the release of 24 student doctors.

 The Indian Medical Association protested the "barbaric" police action and threatened a country-wide strike on 5 March.
 The IMA president, Aarti Lalchandani was threatened by police at her house and was charged with inciting unrest.

-Eventually, the chief minister Akhilesh Yadav met a delegation of doctors and appealed for calm, but no resolution could be reached since Solanki had not been arrested.
+Eventually, the Chief Minister Akhilesh Yadav met a delegation of doctors and appealed for calm, but no resolution could be reached since Solanki had not been arrested.
 Health services in all of Uttar Pradesh had been severely affected.

-On 3 March, the 24 arrested students refused to appeal for bail until action was taken against the police SP Yashashvi Yadav.
+On 3 March, the 24 arrested students refused to appeal for bail until action was taken against the police SSP Yashashvi Yadav.
 Also, another 200 faculty members in the Medical College in Agra resigned.
 Talks between the doctors and health minister Ahmad Hasan failed.
-The stir caused closures of hospitals in NOIDA, near Delhi.

-The prestigious SGPGI, Lucknow was closed since 4 March, and all 800 beds were vacated.
+The stir caused closures of hospitals in Noida, near Delhi.
+The prestigious Sanjay Gandhi Postgraduate Institute of Medical Sciences in Lucknow was closed since 4 March, and all 800 beds were vacated.

-As the strike continued, opposition parties declaimed the "goonda-raj" in the state, and demanded Solanki's arrest.
-A protest march by the opposition Bharatiya Janata Party was dispersed by a police lathicharge.
+As the strike continued, opposition parties declaimed the "goonda-raj" in the state and demanded Solanki's arrest.
+A protest march by the opposition Bharatiya Janata Party was dispersed by a police lathi charge.
 Party chief and Akhilesh Yadav's father, Mulayam Singh Yadav condemned the manner in which his party was running the government.

 Five days into the conflict, the Indian Medical Association gave a deadline of 48 hours to the government for arresting Solanki and resolving the matter.